 Categories

 Behavior Charts: Pros and Cons

 When I was in school, the system for managing behavior was simple, if harsh: write your name on the chalkboard, and check marks and a possible paddling would follow.
-Later, when I became a mother, my child’s classroom (as well as everyone else’s) employed a color-coded traffic light chart.
-Everyone seemed to love this system. […]
+Later, when I became a mother, my child’s kindergarten classroom (as well as everyone else’s) employed a color-coded traffic light chart.
+Everyone seemed to love this […]

+Categories